 As time passes, it can be easy to forget why a drug was originally prescribed or how it was to be used.
 Keeping old medication around increases the possibility that you may use the drug incorrectly or for a purpose it was not prescribed, or that someone else in your household may “self-prescribe” it for an ailment rather than visiting the doctor.
 All of these things are a form of prescription drug abuse.

 Where can I dispose of my expired or unwanted medications?
 Why can’t I just flush them down the toilet?

 Many different pharmaceuticals have been found in our lakes, streams and drinking water.
 Scientists have not decided conclusively how much long-term danger this poses to people or wildlife—and it is clear that most of the pollution comes from our bodily excretions; but why take a chance, when there is a safer way to keep these medications away from children, animals or drug abusers?

 Thanks to a grant from Pennsylvania American Water, Mt.
 Lebanon now has a 24-hour-a-day drug drop-off box in a convenient, secure location.
 You may pull into the rear lot of the public safety center, 555 Washington Road, and deposit your medication in the clearly marked drug drop-off box in the outer lobby.
+Another box is located in the main lobby of MRTSA.
+The areas are well lighted and monitored by cameras.
 The area is well-lighted and monitored by cameras.
 The Mt.
-Lebanon Police Department is responsible for inventorying and destroying the drugs.
+Lebanon Police Department is responsible for inventorying and destroying the drugs in both locations.